-- 2. The SFMD has the right to audit the employee's educational and financial records that may be contained in the employee's records at the institution attended.
-Any right that the employee may have pursuant to the Family Education Rights and Privacy Act of 1974, or any similar act, are waived by acceptance of tuition reimbursement. - 3.
-There will be no exceptions to this policy regardless of the extenuating circumstances; therefore, there will not be an appeals procedure
+- 1. The SFMD has the right to audit the employee's educational and financial records that may be contained in the employee's records at the institution attended.
+Any right that the employee may have pursuant to the Family Education Rights and Privacy Act of 1974, or any similar act, are waived by acceptance of tuition reimbursement. - 2.
+There will be no exceptions to this policy regardless of the extenuating circumstances; therefore, there is not an appeal procedure.